WendellAdriel/laravel-exa/README.md

 ### Models

-* `BaseModel` - Base class that all your models should extend, already configured with the `CommonQueries` and `LogChanges` Traits.
+* `BaseModel` - Base class that all your models should extend, already configured with the `CommonQueries`, `LogChanges`, `SoftDeletes` and `UserActions` Traits.
 * `ChangeLog` - Model for the table that logs all changes made on other models.
 * `CommonQueries` - This Trait provides a lot of methods for common queries that you can use with your models.
 * `HasUuidField` - This Trait provides UUID field support for models that don't want the UUID to be the primary key.
 * `LogChanges` - This Trait provides listeners for logging changes on the models.
+Check the class to know how you can customize your models with the properties of this Trait.
+* `UserActions` - This Trait provides listeners for logging changes made by users on the models populating the `created_by`, `updated_by` and `deleted_by` fields.
 Check the class to know how you can customize your models with the properties of this Trait.

 ### Services